CEBEP9HUH/Diploma/README.md

  ...
 ```

 As you can see there is -84 was generated but consumer's first value is -43.
 This is happens because producers generate data before they lock shared buffer.
-So, producer was generate value but it wasn't be placed into buffer.
+So, producer was generate value but it wasn't be placed into buffer yet.

 ### TODOs
  - To add possibility to save buffer on disk and load it